WhatsApp FAQs

 • Yes, offloading services are available for an additional fee.
 Trekkers can carry a light daypack while the main backpack is carried by porters, ensuring a more comfortable experience on the meadow trails.

-• The trek is best undertaken from May to June (spring–early summer) when wildflowers bloom, and September to October (autumn) when the meadows are golden, skies are clear, and the Himalayan panorama is stunning.
-Monsoon (July–August) is less recommended due to slippery trails and cloud cover.
+• The trek is best undertaken from March to June (spring–early summer) when wildflowers blanket the meadows and rhododendrons bloom in abundance in the forests, turning the entire trek a fairytale.
+Next best time is from September to October (autumn) when the skies are crystal clear and the landscape glows golden.
+Winter (December to February) is equally rewarding for those seeking solitude and snow — the meadows and forests turn pristine white, offering a completely different, magical experience.
+Monsoon (July–August) is less recommended due to slippery trails and heavy cloud cover.

 • Network coverage is limited.
 Airtel and Jio may have intermittent signals at base villages like Lohajung, but once on the higher meadows, expect little to no connectivity.
 It is advisable to inform family or friends beforehand.